SPEECHCOG/CDI_lextest/README.md

 `module load matlab`

-For utterance-level embeddings, execute:
+3a) For utterance-level embeddings, execute:

 `sh CDI_lextest.sh '/path_to/original/audios/' '/path_to/extracted/utt_level_embeddings/`

-For frame-level embeddings, execute:
+3b) For frame-level embeddings, execute:

 `sh CDI_lextest.sh '/path_to/original/audios/' '/path_to/extracted/frame_level_embeddings/' 'full' 0`

-or for parallel computing:
+or for parallel computing (recommended if parfor available):

 `sh CDI_lextest.sh '/path_to/original/audios/' '/path_to/extracted/frame_level_embeddings/' 'full' 1`

-Results will be written in output.txt
+4) Results will be written in output.txt